tilos/AWebServer/README.md

 External dependencies:
 =====================

-AWebServer depends on the external library SdFat ( (C) 2012 by William Greiman ) (http://code.google.com/p/sdfatlib/) and, if Json is needed, on aJson lib ( (c) 2001, Marcus Nowotny ) (https://github.com/interactive-matter/aJson).
+AWebServer depends on the external library SdFat ( (C) 2012 by William Greiman ) (http://code.google.com/p/sdfatlib/), Flash version 4.0 (http://arduiniana.org/libraries/flash/) and, if Json is needed, on aJson lib ( (c) 2001, Marcus Nowotny ) (https://github.com/interactive-matter/aJson).

 All features can be tested with DuinoExplorer from Windows (available on codeplex http://duinoexplorer.codeplex.com/) or DuinoFinder from iOS (https://duinofinder.codeplex.com/).